Written by: Michelle Gomez, Assistant News Editor

 When asked if she would support an audit, Nguyen said that “the SFSS finances are audited on an annual basis by a professional firm.”

 Gildersleve, however, explained that the annual SFSS audit would not be conducted until September 2020, by which time there will be an entirely new board.
-He noted that conducting an audit with an entirely new board would not be appropriate, as a new board would not know how decisions from the previous board were made.
+He noted that conducting an audit at this time would not be appropriate, as an entirely new board would not know how decisions from the previous board were made.

 HoSang stated that he supports an audit.

-“The event delivery was a success, the financials behind it — which is the core of the event — was not a success, but we take the lessons from that and anything that comes from a possible audit as students have been calling for,” said HoSang.
+“The event delivery was a success, the financials behind it — which is the core of the event — was not a success, but we take the lessons from that and anything that comes from a possible audit,” said HoSang.